 Over the next couple of years, most of the red zone houses I wandered past would be demolished by CERA.
 I pitied green zoners who endured dusty, grimy, demolition sites & newly formed wasteland between CERA's red zone & green zone.
 CERA formed wastelands allowed gawkers, vagrants, vandals, thieves, arsonists, taggers to harass soon to depart red zoners & neighbouring green zoners.

 22.02.12.
-Quake anniversary flowers in road cone, cnr Sharlick St / Avonside Dr. Avon River, raised stop bank & red zone Locksley Ave behind
+Quake anniversary flowers in orange, plastic, road cone, cnr Sharlick St / Avonside Dr. Avon River, raised stop bank & red zone Locksley Ave behind

 22.02.12.
-Quake anniversary flowers in road cones & plastic, sewage tank, Avonside Dr. Avon River, raised stop bank left
+Quake anniversary flowers in orange, plastic, road cones & plastic, green, plastic, sewage tank, Avonside Dr. Avon River, raised stop bank left

 22.02.12.
 Quake junk on house demolition site, Sharlick St